ietf-wg-cellar/matroska-specification/notes.md

 A `Matroska Reader` who encounters containers that use the fields defined in this section **MUST** rely on out-of-scope guidance to decode the associated content.

-Because encryption occurs within the `Block Element`, it is possible to manipulate encrypted streams without decrypting them.
+Because encryption occurs within the `Block` element, it is possible to manipulate encrypted streams without decrypting them.
 The streams could potentially be copied, deleted, cut, appended, or any number of other possible editing techniques without decryption.
 The data can be used without having to expose it or go through the decrypting process.